bGZo/soul/pages/Logseq.md

           - Bug
             collapsed:: true
             - `Version GLIBC_2.33 not found` => package not correct installed
-          - How to install package from source manually? #Issue collapsed:: true
+          - How to install package from source manually? #issue collapsed:: true
             - Not possible...
 Seem like, need to install wget, then install manually... collapsed:: true